BallAerospace/COSMOS/_docs/system.md

 {% endhighlight %}

 ### COMMANDS and TELEMETRY
 The commands and telemetry keywords are used to override the default COSMOS behavior of loading all the files located in the target's cmd_tlm directory.
 If any commands or telemetry keywords are used, COSMOS will no longer load all files in the target's cmd_tlm folder by default but will instead load only the files indicated by these keywords.
 This can be useful if you have different configurations of a target within a single target folder.
+It is also necessary if you don't want the files to be processed in alphabetical order.

 | Parameter | Description | Required |
 | --------- | ----------- | -------- |